BottlecapDave/HomeAssistant-OctopusEnergy/_docs/setup/account.md

 You can adjust these independently between gas and electricity.

+Home Mini data and refresh settings for an excluded supply are ignored.

 ## Calorific Value

-When calculating gas costs, a calorific value is included in the calculation.
+The gas calorific value is optional.
+If it is not set, the integration will use a default value of `40` for gas calculations.
+It is ignored when gas is not included in `Supplies to monitor`.

+The calorific value is used when converting gas consumption between `m3` and `kWh` and when calculating gas costs.
 Unfortunately this changes from region to region and is not provided by the Octopus Energy API.
-The default value of this is `40`, but if you check your latest bill you should be able to find the value for you.
-This will give you a more accurate consumption and cost calculation when your meter reports in `m3`.
+You can find the value on your latest gas bill and configure it to improve the accuracy of these calculations.

 !!! info